tiagosiebler/bybit-api/doc/websocket-client.md

 ### Event: 'open'

-Emmited when the connection has been opened.
+Emmited when the connection has been opened for the first time.

+### Event: 'reconnected'

+Emmited when the client has been opened after a reconnect.

 ### Event: 'update'